Kitchen island ideas have become an essential part of kitchen design, largely thanks to the move towards larger kitchens in open plan spaces.

 A few years ago, wine cabinets were considered a luxury appliance, available only to those with big budgets and big kitchens to match.
 These days however, as prices and sizes have reduced, there’s something to suit every scheme and size.

-Wine coolers built into a kitchen island are a great investment, as they will free-up space in the refridgerator as well as the worktop while keeping your wine in optimum condition.
+Wine coolers built into a kitchen island are a great investment, as they will free-up space in the refrigerator as well as the worktop while keeping your wine in optimum condition.

 If you enjoy entertaining, friends and family can help themselves to a glass while you get on with the cooking.
 As our kitchens become more like theaters, with island cooking becoming more popular, it makes sense to have a wine cabinet to complete the performance.

-If you're a fan of this streamline look, our modern kitchen ideas could be for you.
+If you're a fan of this streamlined look, our modern kitchen ideas could be for you.

 Is a kitchen island a good idea?

-‘Even in a compact kitchen, a kitchen island is a fantastic way to maximize space as you can make it as multi-functional as possible by incorporating integrated appliances and smart storage solutions,’ says Darren Watts, Showroom Development and Design Director at Wren Kitchens.
+‘Even in small kitchens, a kitchen island is a fantastic way to maximize space, as you can make it as multi-functional as possible by incorporating integrated appliances and smart storage solutions,’ says Darren Watts, Showroom Development and Design Director at Wren Kitchens.

-‘We’re all spending more time at home these days, with the kitchen at the heart of the home social life.
-It’s important to consider the comfort of the cook.
+‘The kitchen is the heart of the home social life, and it’s important to consider the comfort of the cook.
 Integrating cooking appliances into the island puts them at the centre of the action – even better if there is space for bar-style seating too so guests can socialise while the food is prepared,' adds Daniel Bowler, Director of Eggersmann UK.